 The PFM system level test procedures for SPIRE will be based on those carried out on the EQM.
 A separate document will be issued by SPIRE.
-It is expected that they will be for instrument and system verification and validation purposes only as the CQM testing will have addressed all fundamental operational issues.
-The sequencing and test environment requirements for the PFM testing will be the same, or very similar, as for the CQM testing.
+It is expected that they will be for instrument and system

 7.2.3 Thermal on ground Test